selfdecode/rd-imputation-accuracy/README.md

 # SelfDecode pipeline to analyze multiple phasing and imputation softwares simultaneously .

-Documentation and scripts provided for calculating imputation accuracy.
-Should work with any imputed VCF file that has GT or GT+DS format fields.

-## Requirements

-- bcftools: used to calculate MAFs
-- python v3: source code was implemented and tested on python 3.6
-  - `pandas`
-  - `numpy`
-  - `cyvcf2`

-## Required command line arguments are:

-The following inputs, in vcf.gz format, including its respective tabix .tbi file, are required to run.

-- imputed: imputation results
-- wgs: ground truth file, containing experimentally determined genotypes (i.e. Whole Genome Sequencing data)
-- bwgs: same wgs file but in BCF format to speed up the process and .csi index file associated.

-**NB PREREQUISITE:**
-- All files provided must be in vcf.gz format (compressed, tabixed).
-- Alleles must match, in other words: no Swap, no flips, same build.
-- It is not necessary to provide allele frequencies, since the tool will calculate it internally using bcftools.
-- the tools works also if wgs data in BCF format are not provided, but will be slower.

 ## Usage:

 The help shows all the required arguments listed above, plus optional arguments.